GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 Cookies Having Independent Partitioned State (CHIPS) is a Privacy Sandbox proposal that will allow developers to opt a cookie into "partitioned" storage, with separate cookie jars per top-level site.

-The aim is to allow cookies to be set by a third-party service, but only read within the context of the top-level site where they were initially set.
-A partitioned third-party cookie is tied to the top-level site where it was initially set and cannot be accessed from elsewhere.
+A partitioned third-party cookie is tied to the top-level site where it's initially set and cannot be accessed by other sites.
+The aim is to still allow cookies to be set by a third-party service, but those cookies can only be read within the context of the top-level site.

 ### Why do we need it